Evident-Industrial/NDE_Open_File_Format/site/docs/json-metadata/setup/data-model/probes.md

 Examples of phased array and single- and dual-element probe definitions based on specifications in the Evident probe catalog.

-??? example "Phased array probe examples"
+??? quote "Phased array probe examples"

     === "5L64-A32"
         ``` json